 978-1623719791/ Interlink Publishing (to be released April 9, 2019)

 Review by Ioana Danaila

 Ioana Danaila was born in Romania.
-She graduated from University Lyon 2 Lumière with a Masters in Postcolonial Literature and a First degree in French for Non-Francophone people.
-She has published short stories and translated books from French to Romanian.
-She speaks Romanian, French, English, and Spanish and teaches English to high school students in France.
+She graduated from University Lyon 2 Lumière with a Masters in African Postcolonial Literature and a First degree in French for Non-Francophone people.
+She is the author of a collection of short stories and a translator of books from French to Romanian.
+She is trilingual in Romanian, French and English, and teaches English language and literature to highschool students in France.